eernstg/invariant_collection/README.md

-the initial state is correct (say, a variable `IList<T> x` satisfies the invariance requirement), and no changes are made to the identity of the object (say, it's a `final` variable), then the invariance requirement is trivial guaranteed to hold at all times.
+the initial state is correct (say, a variable `IList<T> x` satisfies the invariance requirement), and no changes are made to the identity of the object (say, it's a `final` variable), then the invariance requirement is trivially guaranteed to hold at all times.
 Similarly if a variable is only assigned from sources that are known to satisfy the requirement.
 And so on.

 The point is that preservation of invariance is ensured for most